-Andrejus Trofimovas: We have the ambition to expand the business further and our team will continue to grow accordingly.
+Andrejus Trofimovas: We are ambitious to expand the business further, and our team will continue to grow accordingly.
 Gathering such a large team for a common goal and effective work is helped by a strong team of managers in each country.
 I can point out a very clear advantage of a large team – the bigger the team, the greater the competence of the organization.
-Each new team member enriches the organization with new visions, new insights, new experiences, and ultimately enriches the microclimate of the organization.
+Each new team member enriches the organization with new visions, new insights, and new experiences and ultimately enriches the microclimate of the organization.
 Within the Aventus Group, we place great emphasis on internal communication.
 Every employee is welcome to share ideas, and the door to implementing good ideas is always open.
 I truly recognize that our team is a key strength of our business.

 What are the key goals and business directions for the Aventus Group for the coming six months?

-Andrejus Trofimovas: We will continue to focus on the effectiveness – on those countries where existing companies are profitable and those where is a potential for further expansion through the establishment of new companies.
+Andrejus Trofimovas: We will continue to focus on the effectiveness – in those countries where existing companies are profitable, and those where is a potential for further expansion through the establishment of new companies.

 This year, the Aventus Group has been actively exploring the potential in emerging markets and is preparing to launch new businesses in the Philippines, Kenya, and India.